Other

 You can assemble this from friendships alone: a morning text exchange with a friend, a neighbor who watches for your blinds to open.
 Those arrangements are lovely, and worth keeping.
 Their weakness is that they depend on one person’s memory and availability, and they tend to dissolve quietly when routines change.

-Step 2: Build a care circle out of the people you already have
+Step 2: Build a Kin Circle out of the people you already have

 “I don’t have family” is not the same as “I don’t have anyone.”
 Solo agers usually have a richer web of connections than they give themselves credit for: friends, neighbors, a book club, a congregation, former colleagues, cousins and nieces a time zone away.